 Able Seaman Thomas Killops (D/JX 204718) served in the Royal Navy during World War Two.
-Born on 24th May 1913, he was the son of Robert Killops and Anna Killops of Killyleagh, Co.
+Born on 24th May 1913, he was the son of Robert Killops and Anna Killops, and husband of Rebecca Killops of Killyleagh, Co.
 Down.

 He died on board SS Roxby on 7th November 1942 aged 29 years old.
 U-613 torpedoed and sunk the British steamship.